 - Extensor pollicis longus

 The joint space can be palpated distal to the radius and ulnar to the anatomic snuffbox on the dorsal aspect of the wrist, avoiding extensor carpi radialis brevis and extensor pollicis longus.
 Additionally, the joint space can be approached from the ulnar aspect.
-From the ulnar approach, the space can be palpated distal to the distal ulna.
+From the ulnar approach, space can be palpated distally to the distal ulna.

 Wrist arthrocentesis can be both therapeutic and diagnostic.
 Indications for procedure include:

 - Septic arthritis (including its response to treatment)

 - Recurrent aspiration